 cover.jpeg

-How many of us now long for those days when, ‘getting there’ offered the adrenalin rush of setting off for the unknown.
-In today’s travel market, with its low cost airlines and package deals to all sorts of exotic locations, the travelling public has swelled to enormous proportions …in short it seems the entire world is on the move.
+How many of us now long for those days when ‘getting there’ offered the adrenaline rush of setting off for the unknown?
+In today’s travel market, with its low-cost airlines and package deals to exotic locations, the travelling public has swelled to enormous proportions …in short, it seems the entire world is on the move.

 queue.jpeg

-Airports (Changi and the like) are like mini- cities within cities and are more akin to shopping emporiums than merely a place to catch a plane.
+Airports (Changi and the like) have become mini-cities within cities and are more akin to shopping emporiums than to merely a place to catch a plane.
 Through these massive halls stream millions upon millions of travellers eager to get to their destinations.

 spidy.jpeg

-All this movement gave me ample opportunities to study the people who were doing the same as I, in other words, getting from the proverbial point A to B.
+All this movement gave me ample opportunities to study the people who were doing the same as I was, in other words, getting from the proverbial point A to B.

-A few observations and , should anyone read this diatribe, a few words of advice.
+A few observations and, should anyone read this diatribe, a few words of adviceif I may.

 1) I am not saying one should don one’s finest outfit for a journey, but at least attempt to wear at least some suitable attire.
-I was amazed at the hordes of men who left me aghast with their attempt at dress.
-It was if, they had been working under their car in the driveway of their home, and, suddenly looked up and thought. ” Hey, I think I’ll go to Thailand.
+I was amazed at the hordes of men who left me aghast with their attempt at some form of dress code.
+It was as if they had been working under their car in their driveway, and suddenly looked up and thought. ” Hey, it’s hot, I think I’ll go to Thailand.

 Should I shower?

-Nah, I’ll have a swim when I get there and promptly proceeded to pack their sandals and head to the airport.”
+Nah, I’ll have a swim when I get there, then promptly proceed to pack their sandals and head to the airport.”

 2 guys.jpeg

-And so (if you happen to be unlucky) one ends up standing in line with these fellows travellers, clothed in grease stained singlets and shorts wearing the obligatory flip flops and giving off an odor akin to a football team after a long game in the sun.
+And so, if you happen to be unlucky, one ends up standing in line with these fellow travellers, clothed in grease-stained singlets and shorts, wearing the obligatory flip-flops, giving off an odour akin to a football team after a long game in the sun.

 Nope!